djangocon/2019.djangocon.eu/hugo_site/content/sprints.md

 The Sprints are free for all conference participants.
 However, as the Sprints venue does not have unlimited capacity, and we would like to prepare a precise amount of food and drinks, please keep your participation status updated on the Ticketholder Website (after buying your ticket).

 # Venue
-The Sprints will be arranged on the excellent indoor venue, with a big outdoor space at the heart of copenhagen. <br>
+The Sprints will be arranged on the excellent indoor venue, with a big outdoor space at the heart of Copenhagen.

 <strong>Kulturhuset Indre By<br>
 Charlotte Ammundsens Plads 3<br>
 1359 København K